jemysh007/jemysh007/programming/Python.md

 ## 20. **Popular Libraries**

 ### 20.1 **NumPy (for Scientific Computing)**

+NumPy is a library for scientific computing with Python.

 ```python
 import numpy as np
 arr = np.array([1, 2, 3, 4])